praat/praat/README.md

 and use Parallels Desktop for Windows and Linux building and testing.
 This is how Praat is currently developed.
 Editing takes place in Xcode,
-after which building Praat involves no more then typing Command-B into Xcode (or Command-R to build and run) or `b` into a Windows or Linux terminal (or `r` to build and run).
+after which building Praat involves no more than typing Command-B into Xcode (or Command-R to build and run) or `b` into a Windows or Linux terminal (or `r` to build and run).